-The U.S. Army Corps of Engineers, with non-federal sponsor, the Harris County Flood Control District, has prepared its Interim Feasibility Report for the Buffalo Bayou and Tributaries Resiliency Study.
+The U.S. Army Corps of Engineers (USACE), with non-federal sponsor, the Harris County Flood Control District (HCFCD), completed its Interim Feasibility Report for the Buffalo Bayou and Tributaries Resiliency Study (BBTRS).
+The study was released to the public on October 20, 2020.

-The study is evaluating the feasibility of reducing flood risks along Buffalo Bayou and its tributaries, both upstream and downstream of Addicks and Barker dams.
-It also includes a Dam Safety Modification Evaluation on Addicks and Barker dams.
-The Interim Report shares its progress in the study, by documenting preliminary analyses conducted by the study team, and presenting alternatives.
-The interim report does not contain final conclusions or recommendations.
+The study evaluated the feasibility of reducing flood risks along Buffalo Bayou and its tributaries, both upstream and downstream of Addicks and Barker dams.
+It also included a Dam Safety Modification Evaluation on Addicks and Barker dams.

 Phase One of this project provides a high-level look into the feasibility of constructing large diameter deep tunnels to help move stormwater out of Harris County.
 The study is an initial phase, focused on determining the applicability of tunneling considering the soil types and geotechnical challenges specific to Harris County, evaluating hydraulic capacity and impacts, scheduling and cost projections, and comparing with other active and completed tunnel projects.
 Summary findings are:

-Phase Two is now underway, the purpose of which is to identify unmet flood mitigation needs in Harris County’s watersheds and – if possible -- develop distinct tunnel project concept(s) to meet those needs that provide sufficient benefit to justify their construction.
-The study began in the spring of 2020 and will take about one year to complete.
+In Spring 2022, the Flood Control District completed Phase Two of this feasibility investigation.
+The purpose of Phase 2 was to identify unmet flood mitigation needs in Harris County’s watersheds and – if possible – develop distinct tunnel concept(s) that would meet those needs, while providing sufficient benefit to justify their construction.

 The Greater Houston Flood Mitigation Consortium is a group of leading researchers from a number of academic institutions who came together to compile, analyze and share a rich array of scientifically-informed data about flooding risk and mitigation opportunities.